 The education world is changing.
 Cloud computing has revolutionised the way education is delivered.
 Education professionals can now access the latest online tools and content, with just a couple of clicks.

-The following recommendations should be taken by schools to ensure cloud security and privacy on and off premise, particularly when using cloud storage.
+The following recommendations should be taken by schools to ensure cloud security and privacy on and off premise, particularly when using cloud storage for enhanced safeguarding.

 - Encrypting your data